The Conjunction

 Conjunctions are essential for constructing coherent and well-structured sentences.

-They help establish relationships between different elements within a sentence, making the text more readable and conveying precise meaning.
+They help establish relationships between different elements within a sentence, making the text more readable and conveying a precise meaning.

-Types of Conjunctions:
+Types of conjunctions:

 Here are the primary types of conjunctions: